rhys-jordan/hangman/README.md

 # Hangman Game
 ## Description
 This project was created for a final project of an introduction to Python course.
-A word is randomaly chosen from a specified text file.
+A word is randomly chosen from a specified text file.
 The length of the chosen word determines the number of blank spaces.
 The user can enter a guess in the text box.
-If the guess is wrong then more of the man is drawn.
-If the guess is right the letter is added to the position(s) it belongs in the word.
-If the user cannot guess the word and the whole man is drawn they lose.
+If the guess is wrong, then more of the man will be drawn.
+If the guess is right, the letter is added to the position(s) in which it belongs in the word.
+If the user cannot guess the word and the whole man is drawn, they lose.

 ## Getting Started